+FIGURE 1 depicts the organizational chart for the Coalition.
 The Coalition is not a legal entity, so the Phoenix Center provides financial administrative services and serves as its fiscal agent.
 The Phoenix Center advises the coalition on its financial matters but decisions regarding the expenditures of funds are made collectively within the coalition following Robert's Rules of Order.
 The Coalition adheres to the Phoenix Center's financial policies and procedures, which are accredited and audited annually by DAODAS and CARF.
-The Phoenix Center's Finance Manager and the Coalition's Facilitator meet regularly to review budgets and discuss Coalition growth and sustainability efforts.
+The Phoenix Center Finance Manager and the Coalition Facilitators meet regularly to review budgets and discuss Coalition growth and sustainability efforts.
 The Phoenix Center has provided substantial in-kind contributions to the Coalition including, office space, copy, resource materials, training funds, and advertising funds.
-In addition, the coalitions media partners (TV, radio, billboard, etc.) provide in-kind advertising that allows for strong and effective community messaging and HVE campaigns.
+In addition, the Coalition media partners (TV, radio, billboard, etc.) provide in-kind advertising that allows for strong and effective community messaging and HVE campaigns.

-The Coalition's AET receives an annual allotment of \$36,500 from the DAODAS to implement countywide underage drinking enforcement strategies.
+The Coalition AET receives an annual allotment of \$36,500 from the DAODAS to implement countywide underage drinking enforcement strategies.
+TABLE 4 depicts the budget for the Coalition Source Investigation HVE project.
 These resources fund a half time AET Coordinator (\$21,600), law enforcement stipends for environmental operations (\$8,000), and training expenses (\$6,900).
-The Coalition was awarded NHTSA demonstration-site grant funds to implement HVE and

-Source Investigations strategies to reduce underage drinking in 2011-2013.
-NHTSA programmatic funds under this grant totaled \$179,000 and included funding for law enforcement operations (\$45,000), a grant contractor (\$36,000), project supplies/materials/contractual (\$49,500), travel/training (38,500), and Admin/Oversight expenses (\$10,000).
+The Coalition was awarded NHTSA demonstration-site grant funds to implement HVE and Source Investigations strategies to reduce underage drinking in 2011-2013.
+NHTSA programmatic funds under this grant totaled \$179,000 and included funding for law enforcement operations (\$45,000), a grant contractor (\$36,000), project supplies, materials, and contractual (\$49,500), travel and training (\$38,500), and Administrative and Oversight expenses (\$10,000).